AndyMWK/Automated-Pet-Food-Dispenser/README.md

 ## Further Documentation
 A detailed presentation for this project is provided in the Google Slides link [here](https://docs.google.com/presentation/d/1Ay6A9ancN2sPKq_UfnCWdsdsOTJJ4S7ue0nOjFtLlVE/edit?usp=sharing)
 Video footage of its operation can be found [here](https://youtu.be/rdzTi59023Y)

+## An Apology
+The listed soure code does not have much comments...At this time, I didn't really have a good grasp of best coding practices.